 A heart transplant is mostly performed on patients with end-stage heart failure.
-This surgery involves removing a patient’s disease heart and replacing it with a healthy one from a deceased donor.
+This surgery involves:

 This is another treatment for arrhythmia.
 This surgery involves creating a pattern of heart tissue inside the upper chambers of the heart to transmit electrical signals along a controlled path to the lower heart chambers.